niceyeti/covid19/readme.md

 per the query using cosine-similarity.

-COVID-19 is *not the end of the world*, and for that matter nothing is, if we inspire confidence in others, think positive, and seek ways to contribute.
+COVID-19 is *not the end of the world*, and for that matter nothing is, when we inspire confidence in others, think positively, and seek ways to contribute.
 [So let's get to work.](https://www.youtube.com/watch?v=cCYGyg1H56s).